DoroMartoski/SFAdvancedAdmin/Data and Analytics Management 13%.md

 * Historical Archive

 You can query Big Objects using
-* SOQL - Use SOQL if you know that your query will return a small amount of data, don’t want to wait for the results, or need the results returned immediately for use in Apex
+* **SOQL** - Use SOQL if you know that your query will return a small amount of data, don’t want to wait for the results, or need the results returned immediately for use in Apex
-* Async SOQL - a way to run SOQL queries in situations where you can’t wait for the results in real time due to the sheer size of the data being queried.
+* **Async SOQL** - a way to run SOQL queries in situations where you can’t wait for the results in real time due to the sheer size of the data being queried.
 It is a highly scalable solution that uses a subset of SOQL commands, making it easy to use for anyone already familiar with SOQL.
 Async SOQL schedules and runs queries asynchronously in the background, so it can run queries that normally time out with regular SOQL.
  * With Async SOQL, you can run multiple queries in the background while monitoring their completion status.
+ * Async SOQL is implemented via the Chatter REST API.

 **Supported field types:**
 * Lookup Relationship